 Visit https://www.hostwinds.com/guide/hostwinds-cloud-api-overview/ to read more about Hostwinds' Cloud API.

-As per usual, we’ll run through a mini tutorial about how to access Hostwinds’ API and create API keys in the Cloud Portal.
+As per usual, we'll run through a mini-tutorial about accessing Hostwinds' API and creating API keys in the Cloud Portal.

 First Thing's First: Login to your client account (https://clients.hostwinds.com/clientarea.php).